Supporting compassionate, competent, respectful and just health care.

 The Wall Street Journal (5/8/16) featured an article, When Doctors Stop Seeing

-Patients, by Abraham Nussbaum, MD, Chief Education Officer at Denver Health.
+Patients, by Abraham Nussbaum, MD, Chief Education Officer at Denver Health, and Associate Faculty at the Center for Bioethics and Humanities.
+Dr. Nussbaum is the

-and author of “The Finest Traditions of My Calling” (Yale University Press, 2016.)
+author of a recent book, “The Finest Traditions of My Calling” (Yale University Press, 2016.)

 A pilot production of Hard Call, a new series exploring shades of gray in medicine’s difficult choices was held in October, 2015.
 The event focused on the ethical and medical questions raised by the use of electronic hearts.
 Follow us on Twitter @HardCallShow or on Facebook.
 Visit the Hard Call website for details.